golikarami/tip-calculator/README.md

+# Tip-Calculator
-A responsive tip calculator built with React and JavaScript, designed to quickly calculate tips and total amounts based on bill value and tip percentage.
+A responsive **tip calculator** built with React and JavaScript, designed to quickly calculate tips and total amounts based on bill value and tip percentage.

+---

-✨ Features:
+## ✨ Features:

 .
 Calculate tip amount and total bill